sargun4/OS/A2/OS-main/README.md

 - The struct CommandHistory structure is used to store information about executed commands.
 It has the following fields:

                 struct CommandHistory {
                 char command[MAX_INPUT_LENGTH];
                 time_t timestamp;
                 pid_t pid;
-                    time_t start_time;
+                struct timeval start_time;
-                    time_t end_time;
+                struct timeval end_time;
             };

-- command: A character array to store the command itself.
+- command: A character array to store the executed command itself.
-timestamp: A time_t variable to store the timestamp of when the command was executed.
+- timestamp: A time_t variable to store the timestamp of when the command was executed.
 - pid: A pid_t variable to store the process ID (PID) of the executed command.
-- start_time: A time_t variable to store the start time of command execution.
+- start_time: A struct timeval variable to store the start time of command execution with microsecond precision.
-- end_time: A time_t variable to store the end time of command execution.
+- end_time: A struct timeval variable to store the end time of command execution with microsecond precision.

 ### 2. Signal Handling (handle_sigchld):